Sekka Ni 2

 - Can be combined with the one-bed studio apartment Sekka Ni 1 and/or two-bedroom Sekka Ni 3.

-- Features 1 bedroom with a split king-sized bed
+- Features 1 bedroom with a queen-sized bed

 - Fully equipped with a 32-inch Smart TV with Apple TV